 The Southern California Energy Innovation Network (SCEIN) is a free program for startups that are developing solutions to help California meet its energy goals.
 The program provides access to the resources and facilities of a number of regional partner organizations (listed below) and connections with industry in order to accelerate the commercialization of emerging energy technologies.

 To date, 38 energy startup companies have been accepted into the Southern California Energy Innovation Network, 34 of which are currently active in the program.
 Together, these companies employ more than 217 people and have raised $46 million in private capital investment and $9 million in public capital investment since being accepted into the program.

-The program is the result of a five-year, $5 million grant from the California Energy Commission awarded in 2016 to advance the San Diego region’s energy innovation industry.
+The program is the result of a five-year, $5 million grant from the California Energy Commission awarded in 2016 to help advance California’s energy innovation industry.

 What Business Services Are Available?